varshiniv-dev/study-n-codee/README.md

 Some projects may look tiny, some incomplete, some unusual — and that’s the beauty.
 Let creativity and curiosity lead the way.

+---

+Rock–Paper–Scissors (Python)-
+>A tiny console game where you choose Rock, Paper, or Scissors and challenge Python.
+Built using simple condition logic, enums, and random choices.
+>python "RPS game.py"